Equite774/SerreLabExercises/README.md

-# SerreLabExercises
+# SerreLabWork
-Exercises for my onboarding to the Serre Lab.
+My work for the Serre Lab.